emako/ComputedConverters.NET/README.md

 #### 2.4 EnumWrapperConverter

 EnumWrapperConverter is used to display localized enums.
 The concept is fairly simple: Enums are annotated with localized string resources and wrapped into EnumWrapper.
 The view uses the EnumWrapperConverter to extract the localized string resource from the resx file.
-Following step-by-step instructions show how to localize and bind a simple enum type in a WPF view:
+Following step-by-step instructions show how to localize and bind a simple enum type in a view:

-1. Define new public enum type and annotate enum values with [Display] attributes:
+1. Define new public enum type and annotate enum values with `[Display]` attributes:

 ```c#
 [DataContract]